 Vodka rigatoni is going down today, as in rigatoni with VODKA in it!
 Don’t freak out—I promise you can’t taste it.
 I’m sure most of us have had store-bought vodka sauce before, right?
-It wasn’t until recently that I checked the ingredients and noticed there's actual vodka in it.
-I know, it says it right in the name, but I never thought you could pair vodka with tomatoes.
-I blame my narrow-minded view of vodka on college, but that’s a whole other topic.
+Well, there's vodka in the store-bought sauce, so I figured why not make a homemade version?!

 This vodka rigatoni recipe is so simple and so good thanks to the homemade sauce.
 I hope you love it as much as we did!

 The full ingredient list is below in the recipe card.
 Here, I'm simply providing further clarification on a few of the ingredients, along with substitutions.

 Rigatoni - The recipe is called "vodka rigatoni" so though rigatoni is in the name, you can use whatever pasta you have in your pantry, including gluten free pasta if you prefer.

 Canned fire roasted tomatoes - Diced or crushed, just make sure you're using fire roasted tomatoes because they're more flavorful.

 Milk - You can use any kind of milk; however, I recommend a combination of almond/oat/dairy milk and heavy cream/half and half.
 You want the sauce to be creamy, and adding some cream or half and half helps significantly.

 Like I mentioned, you’re going to make the sauce and while the sauce is simmering, you’ll cook the pasta.

 Step 1: Sauté garlic.
 Add olive oil and garlic to a dutch oven or large pot and stir for 2 minutes over medium heat or until the garlic is fragrant.